xrdocs/multicast/_blogs/future-of-multicast.md

 Streaming media is all about traffic delivered and consumed in a continuous stream from a source to the receivers.
 The main goal is to deliver IPTV broadcast channels to all the presence points while maintaning zero disruption of services.

 The main requirements are:
-- Data delivery for Broadcast TV in different formats such as SD, HD, 4K, 8K.
+- Data delivery for Broadcast TV in different formats such as SD, HD, 4K and 8K.
 - Creation of multiple leaves that are controlled by the operator and are always on.
 - Protection of the above by deploying Disjoing trees and Live-Live traffic.